 After obtaining her Master’s degree, she completed an internship at Colorado Mesa University’s Forensic Investigation Research Station, in Colorado (U.S.).
 Her internship project led to a publication as a technical manual for the laboratory, to assist future interns in their study of the pathological conditions observed in the skeletal collection.

-To broaden her knowledge ahead of the doctorate, she is currently taking training complements in Health Sciences at the Université de Montréal.
-She is also completing a ground search and rescue certification with the Association québécoise des bénévoles en recherche et sauvetage.
-Finally, she is a Program Committee member for a two-year term with the American Association of Physical Anthropologists.
+To broaden her knowledge ahead of the doctorate, she undertook training complements in Health Sciences at the Université de Montréal and completed a ground search and rescue certification with the Association québécoise des bénévoles en recherche et sauvetage.